maratai/crashhawk-cyberdeck/build_guide.md

 # Introduction
-My goal with this writerdeck/cyberdeck was to create something with the following desiderata because I have ongoing health problems; on a bad day, sitting upright is difficult and I'm largely confined to lying down in bed.
+My goal with this writerdeck/cyberdeck was to create something with the following desiderata because I have ongoing health problems; on a bad day, sitting upright is difficult and I'm confined to lying down in bed.
 I also have wrecked hands (neuropathy) so some of the off-the- shelf "type into your smartphone" solutions work poorly for me.